 Refer to this table to identify which types they find most difficult and spend more time working on these.
-Like most things in life, practise makes perfect and the more questions your child completes, the faster they will be in the test.
+Like most things in life, practice makes perfect and the more questions your child completes, the faster they will be in the test.
 Increasing their general answering speed is important as it can give them more time to focus on the questions they struggle with.

-Analogies One item which turns into another.
+Analogies One item turns into another.
 Find the relationship between the first two and apply to 3rd and 4th.

 Codes Letters represent certain features of the shape.
 Find the rule and apply it to the new shape.

 Groups Find the odd one out or the ones that share something in common.